sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

     dumb charges that you can't waive (eg. airport concession fee, terminal fees, etc.).
 They also don't give free upgrades unless forced to via discount codes.
+  * Some credit cards offer insurance if you pay for the entire rental with that credit card.
+Take advantage of this!
+Akshay used this a whole bunch in W2015.

 <section id="Area-SF" />
 ### San Francisco